 Make sure the working set is almost totally in memory by allocating enough RAM.
 Track metrics in Amazon CloudWatch such as VolumeReadIOPS and BufferCacheHitRatio to assess how well your database cluster is operating and how much memory it is using.

-To spot any irregularities or spikes in read I/O operations, keep a watch on VolumeReadIOPS.
-Examine the instances that are generating more I/O, and if required, think about increasing the DB instance class.
+Keep an eye on VolumeReadIOPS to spot irregularities or spikes in read I/O operations.
+Examine the instances generating more I/O, and if necessary, consider increasing the DB instance class.

-To determine the proportion of requests that are fulfilled by the buffer cache, watch the BufferCacheHitRatio.
-While a low hit ratio implies that queries are being written to disc frequently, a high ratio shows that there is enough memory available.
+Watch the BufferCacheHitRatio to determine the proportion of requests fulfilled by the buffer cache.
+While a low hit ratio implies that queries are being written to disc frequently, a high ratio shows enough memory available.
 Examine the DB instance class and, if necessary, increase its size.

 Test DB parameter group and DB cluster parameter group changes on a test DB cluster prior to implementing changes in production.
 Poorly set parameters might result in unstable systems and decreased performance.